alexbelgium/hassio-addons-test/seafile/README.md

 ---

-[seafile](https://github.com/janeczku/seafile) is a web app providing a clean interface for browsing, reading and downloading eBooks using an existing Calibre database.
-It is also possible to integrate google drive and edit metadata and your calibre library through the app itself.
+High performance file syncing and sharing, with also Markdown WYSIWYG editing, Wiki, file label and other knowledge management features.

-This addon is based on the docker image https://github.com/linuxserver/docker-seafile
+This addon is based on the docker image https://hub.docker.com/layers/seafile-mc

 ## Installation